Worker configuration

 The following settings can be configured:

-Property | Type | Required | Default | Description |
+| Property | Type | Required | Default | Description |

 IsolationMode | boolean | No | false | Run the worker in isolation mode.
 This is recommended when developing locally |

-WorkerName | string | Yes | The name of the worker | |
+IsolationKey | string | No | Isolation key used in the isolation mode | |

-VisibilityTimeout | integer | No | 300 | The time in seconds the task is invisible to other instances of the worker (default 300, max 7 days) |
+CommandTimeoutSeconds | double | No | 300 | Default time in seconds before the command is in timeout (default 300, max 7 days). |

+QueueReaderIdleIntervalMsec | integer | No | 1000 | The interval to retrieve new tasks from the queue (milliseconds), -1 for no delay (default 1000 msec).
+The delay happens between the time no more new tasks can be found and the next lookup operation.
+While there are no new tasks available, the QueueReaderIdleInterval delay is used. |

-QueueReaderInterval | integer | No | -1 | The interval to retrieve new tasks from the queue (milliseconds), -1 for no delay (default -1).
+QueueReaderIntervalMsec | integer | No | -1 | The interval to retrieve new tasks from the queue (milliseconds), -1 for no delay (default -1).
 The delay happens between the time new tasks can be found and the next lookup operation.
-While there are still tasks available, this QueueReaderInterval delay is used |
+While there are still tasks available, this QueueReaderInterval delay is used. |

-QueueReaderIdleInterval | integer | No | 1000 | The interval to retrieve new tasks from the queue (milliseconds), -1 for no delay (default 1000 msec).
-The delay happens between the time no more new tasks can be found and the next lookup operation.
-While there are no new tasks available, the QueueReaderIdleInterval delay is used |

 Load leveling